jacktangsy/jacktangsy.github.io/_pages/about.md

 ![USTC night view.](/images/en.ustc.edu.cn.jpeg)

-I am a senior student majoring in statistics at the [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC).
+I am currently a senior student majoring in statistics at the [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC).

 Education
 ======